minprog/app-studio/40 Projects/30 Student's Choice (iOS)/10 Specification.md

 *   Your app must tolerate low-memory warnings (as by reloading views when needed).

 *   Your app must work within the iPhone 5.1 Simulator; you need not test it on actual hardware.
-However, if you or your partner owns an iPad, iPhone, or iPod touch, and you'd like to install your app on it, see https://manual.cs50.net/iOS for instructions.
+However, if you own an iPad, iPhone, or iPod touch, and you'd like to install your app on it, see TBD for instructions.

-## How to Submit.

-*   First, open up your project in Xcode, select Clean from Xcode’s Product menu, and then close them again.

-*   Then create a ZIP file containing the project’s folder and name the ZIP ########.zip, where ####### is your 8-digit Harvard ID (HUID), the same credential that you use to log into help.cs76.net.

-*   Then head to https://www.cs76.net/submit, click the login link at top-right, click the link to your TF’s dropboxes at top-left, click this project’s own folder, click Upload File, and upload your ZIP file as prompted; no need to give it a title.
-Be sure not to click the wrong project’s folder.
-You may re-submit in this same manner as many times as you’d like.
-Just take care to delete any prior submissions.

-*   Be sure not to submit or re-submit after this project’s deadline.